rbyzk/rbyzk/README.md

 ## 📌 Featured Kaggle Notebooks

-> Notebooks focused on real-world problems with emphasis on interpretability and storytelling
+> Real-world projects with a strong focus on interpretability and storytelling

 | Notebook | Topic | Votes |
 |---|---|---|